boredzo/iso-8601-date-formatter/README.md

 ### Parsing

-Create an ISO 8601 date formatter, then call [formatter dateFromString:myString].
-The method will return either an NSDate or nil.
+Create an ISO 8601 date formatter, then call `[formatter dateFromString:myString]`.
+The method will return either an NSDate or `nil`.

 There are a total of six parser methods.
-The one that contains the actual parser is -[ISO8601DateFormatter dateComponentsFromString:timeZone:range:].
+The one that contains the actual parser is `-[ISO8601DateFormatter dateComponentsFromString:timeZone:range:]`.
 The other five are based on this one.

-The "outTimeZone" parameter, when not set to NULL, is a pointer to an NSTimeZone *variable.
+The “`outTimeZone`” parameter, when not set to `NULL`, is a pointer to an `NSTimeZone *`variable.
 If the string specified a time zone, you'll receive the time zone object in that variable.
-If the string didn't specify a time zone, you'll receive nil.
+If the string didn't specify a time zone, you'll receive `nil`.

-The "outRange" parameter, when not set to NULL, is a pointer to NSRange storage.
+The “`outRange`” parameter, when not set to `NULL`, is a pointer to `NSRange` storage.
 You will receive the range of the parsed substring in that storage.

 ### Unparsing

-Create an ISO 8601 date formatter, then call [formatter stringFromDate:myDate].
+Create an ISO 8601 date formatter, then call `[formatter stringFromDate:myDate]`.
 The method will return a string.

 The formatter has several properties that control its behavior:

 * You can set the format of the resulting strings.
 By default, the formatter will generate calendar-date strings; your other options are week dates and ordinal dates.
-* You can set a default time zone; by default, it will use [NSTimeZone defaultTimeZone].
+* You can set a default time zone; by default, it will use `[NSTimeZone defaultTimeZone]`.
 * You can enable a strict mode, wherein the formatter enforces sanity checks on the string.
 By default, the parser will afford you quite a bit of leeway.
-* You can set whether to include the time in the string, and if so, what hour-minute separator to use (default ':').
+* You can set whether to include the time in the string, and if so, what hour-minute separator to use (default `':'`).

 ## How to test that this code works